Natsusora-no-Perseus/PalmTab/README.md

 # PalmTab
-*This is currently a work-in-progress project, and everything are subject to changes.
-You should not expect anything to work at this moment.*
+~~*This is currently a work-in-progress project, and everything are subject to changes.
+You should not expect anything to work at this moment.*~~
+**THIS REPOSITORY HAS BEEN SEMI-PERMANENTLY ABANDONED.
+THERE ARE NO PLANS TO BRING IT BACK IN FORESEEABLE FUTURE.**

 ## Description
 An Arduino-based mini keyboard with a joystick as mouse, for use as a media PC remote control or in other applications.